 From Georgia to Shaki in Azerbaijan

-In this travel guide we introduce a quick way to travel from Batumi in Georgia to Shaki in Azerbaijan via Tbilisi and Qax, crossing the border between Lagodekhi and Balakan.
+In this travel guide we introduce a cheap and quick way to travel overland from Batumi in Georgia to Shaki in Azerbaijan via Tbilisi and Qax, crossing the border between Lagodekhi and Balakan.
 If you are in a hurry, this trip can be done in 16 hours, but it’s of course fully possible to stop for some time in Tbilisi and explore the Kakheti region on the way.

 Night train from Batumi to Tbilisi